exograph/exograph/docs/docs/postgres/operations/mutations.md

 Both create mutations use the same input type of the `<EntityName>CreateInput` form.
 For example, for the `createConcert` mutation, the input type is `ConcertCreationInput`.
 It has all the fields of the entity type.
 However, if the primary key is of the `Int` type set to `autoIncrement()`, it will not be in the input type.
 Every field marked optional in your type definition is also optional in the input type.
 The singular form mutation takes this type, whereas the multiple entity version takes an array.

 :::tip Special treatment for `Uuid` primary keys
 If your entity type has a primary key of the `Uuid` type, it may still be supplied in the input data.
 This allows client-generated UUIDs.
-If the client does not provide the primary key, Exograph will generate one (due to the default value of `generate_uuid()` or `uuidGenerateV4()`).
+If the client does not provide the primary key, Exograph will generate one (due to the default value of `generate_uuid()` or `uuidGenerateV4()` or `uuidGenerateV7()`).
 :::

 ### Creating a single entity